 - Continue to hone your knife again until the bevels of the knife are leveled according to your contentment,

 - But, this time, you must sharpen at around a 30-degree angle.
 A 30-degree angle chopping edge is enough to endure continuous usage.

 - The knife edge must also not be very wide to avoid its jamming possibilities instead of getting sharped.

 It is needed to sharpen your knives on both sides equally to get an equal thickness.
 It may be helpful to increase the strength and duration of your blade.

 Process 3: Sharpening Using Electric Grinding

-This technique doesn’t require practice to learn, for which it could be an excellent benefit for the culinary people.
-This machine has one or more space with varied kinds of piercing rolls.
+This technique doesn’t require practice to learn, which could be an excellent benefit for culinary people.
+This machine has one or more spaces with varied kinds of piercing rolls.

 The angle is also fixed in this machine.
 It is pretty easy to use this technique, and it also gives a sharpness to the cleaver.
 But, it decreases your meat cleaver duration, which is one of the cons of this process.
 This process applies to a heavy knife only.